 You may decide to take up jogging.
-But this is not very time efficient, and although it will help you lose weight, a lot of the weight being lost will be muscle.
+But this is not very time efficient; and although it will help you lose weight, a lot of the weight you'll lose will be muscle.
 So you will just end up as a smaller version of how you look now, and will not get the lean, toned look that most people want.

-So in this article I'll give you the ideal fat burning workout routine that combines both of the above approaches, and I'll also give you three different examples of a full body circuit routine so you can get started with a complete training program straight away.
+So in this article I'll expain both of these approaches and show you how to combine them in order to create the ideal fat burning workout routine.
+And I'll also give you three different full body circuits so you can get started with a complete training program straight away.

 Start With Abdominal Training

-The way to set your routine up for best results is to do some abdominal training first.
+In order to get the best results you need to set up your routine in the right way.
+And that means starting off with some abdominal training.
 This will give you that tight, firm stomach which is so important to your overall appearance.

 Then, after this you will move onto your circuit training routine.